Speaker Biography

 As general manager of the 2010 U.S. Olympic Men’s Ice Hockey Team, Burke was the lead architect in building a team that earned the silver medal.
 He also served as director of player personnel for the 2014 U.S. Olympic Men’s Ice Hockey Team and had management roles for U.S. Men’s National Teams for the 2009 and 2010 IIHF Men’s World Championships and 2016 World Cup of Hockey.

-Burke has also worked in broadcasting during his career, including as an analyst for both Rogers and Sportsnet.
+Burke has also worked in broadcasting during his career, including as a TV analyst for both Rogers and Sportsnet.